BigtoC/deepwiki-rs/README.md

 # 👋 What's Litho
 **Litho** (also known as deepwiki-rs) is a powerful Rust-based tool designed to automate the generation of software architecture documentation.
-Leveraging advanced AI capabilities, Litho intelligently analyzes project structures, identifies core components, parses dependency relationships, and generates professional C4 architecture documentation automatically.
+Leveraging advanced AI capabilities, Litho intelligently analyzes project structures, identifies core components, parses dependency relationships, and generates professional documentation automatically.

 **Litho** is completely free and open-source, making it an ideal solution for teams looking to maintain up-to-date architecture documentation without the manual effort.
 By using large language models (LLMs), Litho provides insightful analysis and clear documentation that helps developers understand complex codebases more easily.